 We decided to give up sugar after reading I Quit Sugar and Fat Chance, both of which emphasise the fact that it is fructose that is the addictive sugar that causes nonalcoholic fatty liver disease and metabolic syndrome (diabetes, heart disease, cancer).
 That doesn’t mean we eat as much of this as we like, but it is better metabolised by the body so we use it before other honey, syrups and fruit juices.

 Dextrose is basically pure glucose, and is popular with some as a sweetener, although I personally have yet to try it!
-Similarly to rice syrup, it is still sugar and should be used in moderation (as all sweeteners should be!), but since both are glucose rather than fructose based, they make good alternatives for treats.
+Similarly to rice syrup, it is still sugar and should be used in moderation (as all sweeteners should be!), but since both are glucose rather than fructose based, they make good alternatives for occasional treats.
 Dextrose is popular in particular with gym-goers, as it is used medically to revive and refresh by bringing up blood sugar levels.

 Fructose-based sweeteners: “Sugar”, Maple Syrup, Honey, Dates, Fruit Juice, Dried Fruits…